Vance Joseph: Personal life

-Vance's older brother, Mickey Joseph, is a coach and former quarterback currently serving as the head coach at Grambling State.
-Vance's younger brother, Sammy Joseph, played defensive back in the NFL and CFL.
-Vance has two children with his wife, Holly.
+Vance's older brother, Mickey, is a coach and former quarterback currently serving as the head coach at Grambling State.
+His younger brother, Sammy, played defensive back in the NFL and CFL.

+Joseph and his wife, Holly, have two children.

 Sexual assault allegations

 In 2004, Joseph was accused of sexually assaulting two female trainers while serving as the defensive backs coach at the University of Colorado.
 The allegations were investigated by a state task force as part of a massive recruiting scandal that involved multiple women claiming they were raped by football players.
 Joseph was placed on administrative leave, but after one of the two women involved said she did not want to press charges and the other declined to talk to police, the case was closed and Joseph was not charged.
 Joseph left the University of Colorado and took a job with Bowling Green shortly afterwards.
 CU’s then-president said at the time that Joseph was also being investigated for sexual harassment in connection with a different incident in which he had sex with a trainer in a campus athletic facility.

 The sexual assault allegations resurfaced in 2017 when Joseph was hired as head coach of the Denver Broncos.
 Before hiring Joseph, Broncos general manager John Elway conducted an investigation into sexual assault and sexual harassment complaints against Joseph and Joseph was asked directly about the accusations during the interview process.
 Joseph said that the allegations were false but that he was deeply embarrassed by the sexual harassment incident because he was a married father.